 Calcium is Critical to Our Health.

-Calcium is vital for our overall health and in fact, or life.
+Calcium is vital for our overall health and in fact, our life.
 Pretty much every cell in our body uses calcium in one way or another.
-Calcium is used in many parts of our bodies, including our nervous system, muscles, heart and big time in our bones.
+Calcium is used in many parts of our bodies, including our nervous system, muscles, heart, and big time in our bones.
 We all know our bones store Calcium and that keeps our bones strong and dense.
-Unfortunately as we age, we absorb less and less Calcium from our diet, so our bones don’t get enough.
+Unfortunately, as we age, we absorb less and less calcium from our diet, so our bones don’t get enough.
 This loss of Calcium in our bones can eventually cause osteopenia or osteoporosis.